-WARNING Control Hazard: Improper maintenance of steering system is hazardous and can cause death or serious injury from sudden loss of control.
-Ensure all steering hardware, cables and grease fittings are regularly inspected and maintained.
+warning Control Hazard: Improper maintenance of steering system is hazardous and can cause death or serious injury from sudden loss of control.
+Ensure all steering reservoirs, connections, hardware, cables and grease fittings are regularly inspected and maintained.
 If any steering problems are noticed, do not operate the boat and contact your dealer immediately for service assistance.

 Inspect and maintain the boat's steering system regularly.
-Frequently check the hardware at the helm, engine or rudder end for tightness.
-See the Engine Operator's Manual or the steering manufacturer's information for the appropriate torques.
+Frequently check the hardware at the helm, propulsion unit, or rudder end for tightness.
+See the Propulsion Operator's Manual or the steering manufacturer's information for the appropriate torques and periodic maintenance.

-Figure 11-5: Typical Hydraulic Steering System
+Figure 11-5: Typical Mechanical Outboard Engine Steering Link